ARTICLE I: NAME

 (B) The Activities Coordinator may appoint someone to be in charge of finance of trips.
 The person should collect some deposit money from each person before embarking for the trip.

-(C) All players are strongly encouraged to wear the Sooner Badminton Club uniform during tournaments in order to promote team recognition and the spirit of camaraderie.
+(C) All players are strongly encouraged to wear the OU Badminton Club uniform during tournaments in order to promote team recognition and the spirit of camaraderie.

 (D) The Club, its Executive Committee members, and the Faculty Advisor bear no

 responsibilities and are not liable for accidents, mishaps, or other unforeseen

 circumstances incurred by players during trips to tournaments.
 Players bear their own

 responsibilities for any accidents, mishaps, or other unforeseen circumstances.

 Adopted 9/2/2005; Revised 9/19/07